Mrs Johnson - Reception

 Children have access to the outdoor area throughout the day where they mix with friends in the other two reception classes.
 We have a large canopied area so children can be outside in all weathers as well as the large playground.

-Reading, Green Words, Red Words and Library Books
+Reading, Green Words and Red Words

-Over the year there are also a selection of green key words that are sent home.
-These are perfect for keeping in a little tin or pencil case and using and practicing regularly to develop blending and sight reading.
+Over the Autumn Term there are also a selection of green key words that are sent home.
+These are perfect for keeping in a little tin or pencil case and using and practising regularly to develop blending and sight reading.
 All of these green words are words in which your child can sound out and blend together, for example, ‘d-o-g, dog’ ‘p-a-t, pat’ or ‘th-i-nk, think.’
-Please ensure you practice these with your child as frequently as possible alongside their reading to develop these important early literacy skills.
+Please ensure you practise these with your child as frequently as possible alongside their reading to develop these important early literacy skills.
 Once your child is confident with them, so they can sound them out independently, cut off the sound buttons and children can then read them on sight, without sounding them out.
 This will help to develop their reading fluency and is an important skill to learn.
 Children can also work on writing these words independently, sounding them out accurately and using them in sentences.
 As we work our way through the ‘read-write-inc’ phonics scheme that we use at Roecroft, you will notice more of these words being sent home for your child to practice.

 Finally, children will also have ‘red words’ which are words children have to learn by sight that cannot be sounded out, for example ‘was’ ‘I’ ‘you’ ‘the’ ‘said.’
-Please practice these at home regularly as this will also help to develop your child’s fluency when reading and they can also apply this knowledge to their writing.
+Please practise these at home regularly as this will also help to develop your child’s fluency when reading and they can also apply this knowledge to their writing.
 We test these in school on a regular basis, and the next set will be sent home to learn once the previous set have been confidently learnt.

-Homework - Learning Logs
+Homework - DoodleMaths